AliAbbasi/Deep-3D-Semantic-Scene-Extrapolation/README.md

 These models will create ".ply" files in their related directory (`cnn_se_directory, gan_se_directory, sscnet_se_directory`).
 Use any ply viewer to see the created scenes.

 Files with name included "NYU" show the scenes from NYU real scenes dataset and others show scenes from SUNCG synthetic dataset.
-The printed 'A1' and 'A2' values show the accuracy and the completeness measures respectively.

 These models are tested on Ubuntu 16.04.3 LTS with GeForce GTX 1080 GPU which takes about 5 minutes for each model to generate the results.